-It is not an easy task to write a descriptive essay at first, so many students who turn to the examples of a descriptive essay to get with its structure and content.
+It is not an easy task to write a descriptive essay at first, so many students turn to the examples of a descriptive essay to understand its structure and content.

 Samples and examples are great to help the students understand how to write certain types of essays.
-Every essay and assignment are different and, therefore, to score good, you need to be mindful of the content that you add in them.
+Every essay and assignment is different and, therefore, to score well, you need to be mindful of the content that you add to them.

-Descriptive writing is more about describing different aspects and traits of the chosen subject and the type of feelings they inspire.
-Commonly, these types of essays describe a particular person, an event, a place or emotion with the aim to make the reader feel your way.
+Effective descriptive essay writing is more about describing different aspects and traits of the chosen subject and the type of feelings they inspire.
+Commonly, these types of essays describe a particular person, an event, a place, or an emotion with the aim to make the reader feel your way.

 Below we have given some good descriptive essay examples free for your ease.

 Writing about a person is probably the first choice of many students.
-They like to describe their parents, especially, siblings, best friends and teachers in their essay.
+They like to describe their parents, especially siblings, best friends, and teachers in their essays.
 However, when you choose to write about a person, it is better that you write about someone who you know.

 This will add the needed depth into the description.
 Below is an example of a descriptive essay on ‘My Mother’.

-As humans we come across a number of events and happenings.
-From casual friends get together to very formal weddings and parties, each one of us have something to talk about.
+As humans, we come across a number of events and happenings.
+From casual friends get together to very formal weddings and parties, each one of us has something to talk about.

-The descriptive essays about events describe the event, how the writer felt about it along with the surrounding details.
+The descriptive essays about events describe the event, how the writer felt about it along the surrounding details.

-Just like we say, a descriptive essay 'describes' the topic.
-In case of descriptive essay examples about an event, the details will include the kind of event, the level of excitement of the writer, the surrounding and an overall feeling.
+Just like we say, a descriptive essay ‘describes’ the topic.
+In the case of descriptive essay examples about an event, the details will include the kind of event, the level of excitement of the writer, the surroundings, and an overall feeling.